-Agencies, such as MDOT SHA, are keenly aware of their goal to provide safety and mobility during winter storms in a costeffective manner while minimizing environmental impacts to the maximum extent practicable.
+Agencies, such as MDOT SHA, are keenly aware of their goal to provide safety and mobility during winter storms in a cost-effective manner while minimizing environmental impacts to the maximum extent practicable.

-In the reality of winter storms, the ideal outcomes for this goal are difficult to achieve and at times, in conflict with one another.
-The principal driving force that often decides the hierarchy in this potential conflict is the defined level of service (LOS) an agency is obligated to provide its citizens.
+In the reality of winter storms, the ideal outcomes for this goal are difficult to achieve and at times, conflict with one another.
+The principal driving force that often decides the hierarchy in this potential conflict is the defined LOS an agency is obligated to provide its customers.